adamnoto/Remexify/README.md

 > Roses are red violets are blue, a log is not a poem it should be accessible to you.

 Remexify is always by my side whenever I need to log something into the database.
-I am tired of managing different logger, or duplicatings codes accross multitude of projects I am working on only to have this kind of ability that I wanted.
+I am tired of managing different logger, or duplicating codes accross multitude of projects for getting simple features, no fluff, that I had imagining having.
-Therefore, I refactor it and made it into a gem available to all projects a bundle away not only for mine, but also for yours.
+Therefore, I refactor it, and made it into a gem, so that it become available to all projects a bundle away.
-I wish it will help you somehow.
+I wish it will help you with something somehow.

 ## Why should you use Remexify?

 Remexify...

-1. Help you log to your own database, by giving you the control and ease on when/where to do that.
+1. Help you log to your own database, giving you the control and ease on when/where to do that.
 2. Let you log not only an error, but also info, log, etc. Actually, "error" is just a numeric constant.
-3. Gives you the flexible means of accessing your logged error.
+3. Give you the flexible means of accessing your logged error.
-4. Let you *censor* specific error classes which you don't want it to appear in the backtrace.
+4. Let you *censor* string in the backtrace so it won't pollute your backtrace from noisy, unnecessary information.
-5. Let you define acceptable/unacceptable classes of error which you can use to control what instance of exception class you want to dismiss, or to keep.
+5. Let you define acceptable/unacceptable classes to be logged.
-6. Logs similar error once, but will record the frequency if similar error occurred again.
+6. Logs error once, and increase its occurence frequency so no 2 similar logs are duplicate of each other.
-7. Can associate your logs to certain user, object, or anything.
+7. Can associate your logs to certain user, object, or anything in order to trace who trigger the error.
-7. Is free and open source for all the People of Earth.
+7. It is free, 100% I contribute it as an open source for all the People of Earth to use it.

 ## Installation